 Ongoing improvement is sought across all services within the HSCP and the performance management arrangements in place are designed to facilitate this.
 Based upon analysis of performance in the last 12 months, specific areas we would like to improve going forward include the following:

-Older People TARGET YEAR END ACTUAL (18/19) Number of Older People Mental Health patients delayed (excluding AWI).
-0 9 Intermediate Care: Percentage of users transferred home.
-30% 24% Unscheduled Care New Accident and Emergency (A&E) attendances (All ages).
-197,542 212,516 Number of Acute Delays 20 59 Acute Bed Days Lost to Delayed Discharge (Older People 65+).
-10,000 15,288 Children's Services Access to Child and Adolescent Mental Health Services (CAMHS) 100% 86.4% Adult Mental Health Number of Adult Mental Health delays 0 13 Criminal Justice Percentage of Community Payback Order (CPO) unpaid work placements commenced within 7 days of sentence 80% 66% Percentage of Community Payback Orders (CPO) with a Case Management Plan within 20 days 85% 76%
+TARGET YEAR END ACTUAL (18/19)

+Older People

+Number of Older People Mental Health patients delayed (excluding AWI).
+0 9

+Intermediate Care: Percentage of users transferred home.
+30% 24%

+Unscheduled Care

+New Accident and Emergency (A&E) attendances (All ages).
+197,542 212,516

+Number of Acute Delays 20 59

+Acute Bed Days Lost to Delayed Discharge (Older People 65+).
+10,000 15,288

+Children's Services

+Access to Child and Adolescent Mental Health Services (CAMHS) 100% 86.4%

+Adult Mental Health

+Number of Adult Mental Health delays 0 13

+Criminal Justice

+Percentage of Community Payback Order (CPO) unpaid work placements commenced within 7 days of sentence 80% 66%

+Percentage of Community Payback Orders (CPO) with a Case Management Plan within 20 days 85% 76%

-Older People TARGET YEAR END ACTUAL (18/19)
+TARGET YEAR END ACTUAL (18/19)

 Human Resources

 Sickness absence rates % (NHS) 4% 6.23%

-Sickness absence rates (Social Work) (ADL - average days lost) 2.53 3.9
+Sickness absence rates (Social Work) (ADL - average days lost) 2.53 3.9 (7.8%)

-More detailed performance information can be accessed in our Annual and Quarterly Performance Reports which can be accessed here.
+More detailed performance information can be accessed in our Annual and Quarterly Performance Reports which can be accessed here and were last reported to our IJB on the 21 March 2019 and 20 June 2019.